Ouxsoft/LXD-Cloud/README.md

 # Ansible Installation

-Ansible is required to run this collection.
+If you're not running Ansible already following these instructions to install.
 If you don't already have Ansible installed, complete the following:

-On Ubuntu
+On Ubuntu:
 ```
 $ sudo apt update
 $ sudo apt install software-properties-common